 - You should not encourage or induce a third party to buy or sell shares of stock or other securities based on the inside information about Midea/Carrier subsidiary.

 - You should not disclose inside information to a third party or parties outside of CMI

 If you are uncertain whether or not a certain piece of information has been released to the public, you should contact the Legal Department (if applicable) or Midea Legal Department and refrain from negotiating securities/stock of the affected company or to disclose the information until you are notified that the said information is not relevant or has been disclosed and assimilated by the public.

-CMI's policy is to maintain effective internal control systems to ensure compliance with laws and corporate policies, to protect and prevent misuse of company assets, and to ensure appropriate authorization for company transactions and other corporate activities.
+CMI's policy is to maintain effective internal control systems to ensure compliance with laws and corporate policies, to protect and prevent misuse of company assets, and to ensure appropriate authorisation for company transactions and other corporate activities.
 Employees are expected to maintain accurate and complete internal records of all company business activities and arrange for appropriate authorization and documentation of transactions and commitments with business partners according to the applicable internal control policy of CMI.

 Any internal control policy of CMI relating to the disclosure of the important information shall comply with applicable securities laws and stock exchange guidelines, with the objective of promoting an orderly market for its publicly traded securities.